Performance Competitions Guidelines

 - Names on scores do not need to be covered.

 Competition Procedure for All Categories

-Cuts in the tutti (piano) parts of concerto movements are allowed and encouraged.
+- Cuts in the tutti (piano accompaniment) parts of movements are allowed and encouraged.

-Recorded accompaniments are not permitted.
-Works written using supplemental sounds, including those either electronically or acoustically produced or pre-recorded, are not permitted.
+- Live accompaniments are preferred for video competitions; however, if entrants are unable meet with accompanists due to state or local orders, prerecorded accompaniments are acceptable.
+Works written using supplemental sounds (not accompaniments), including those either electronically or acoustically produced or pre-recorded, are not permitted.

 MTNA Official Accompanists